peleicht/backpack-offer-sender/ReadMe.md

-# Automatic Offer Sender for Backpack.tf
+# One-Click Offer for Backpack.tf

 This browser plugin adds a button to backpack.tf listings, which will instantly send your offer as specified by the listing.